-Kate McMahon has contributed to more than 40 hours of national documentary and long-format news programming primarily for PBS since she began her career in 1998 as an Associate Producer for The NewsHour with Jim Lehrer.
-Today, she produces and co-produces documentaries for the PBS series FRONTLINE; independent films, digital channels and PBS stations.
-Her current film is about the history of women in computing for Google family foundations – release date 2014.
-Recent film projects include FRONTLINE: Life and Death in Assisted Living (2013); FRONTLINE: Nuclear Aftershocks (2012); FRONTLINE: The Vaccine War (2010); FRONTLINE: Sick Around America (2009) and FRONTLINE: Sick Around the World (2008).
-In 2008, Kate’s co-production of the 2-hour historical film Andrew Jackson: Good, Evil and the Presidency premiered on PBS.
-In 2004 Kate associate produced the Oscar-nominated film ENRON: The Smartest Guys in the Room and in 2005 co-produced FRONTLINE: The Meth Epidemic.
-In 2001, while working at ABC-NEWS Nightline, Kate covered the tragic events of 9/11 from New York City.
+Kate McMahon has contributed to more than 40 hours of national documentary and long-format news programming, primarily for PBS, since she began her career in 1998 as an Associate Producer for The NewsHour with Jim Lehrer.
+Kate recently wrapped up as series producer on a 4-part documentary about behavioral science called, Hacking Your Mind (PBS, 2019).
+She directs and co-produces documentaries for the PBS series FRONTLINE; independent films, digital channels and PBS stations.
+Her recent work includes, The Doctor Fix: A New Era of Modern Medicine (PBS stations 2017); FRONTLINE: The Vaccine War (updated, 2015); Oregon Field Guide; Oregon Art Beat (2015); and, The Programmers – a trilogy of documentary shorts about pioneering women in computing (2015.)
+Documentaries include FRONTLINE: Life and Death in Assisted Living (2013); FRONTLINE: Nuclear Aftershocks (2012); FRONTLINE: The Vaccine War (original broadcast in 2010); FRONTLINE: Sick Around America (2009) and FRONTLINE: Sick Around the World (2008).
+In 2008, Kate’s co-produced a two-hour historical documentary, Andrew Jackson: Good, Evil and the Presidency for PBS.
+In 2004 Kate associate produced the Oscar-nominated film ENRON: The Smartest Guys in the Room and in 2005 she co-produced FRONTLINE: The Meth Epidemic.
+In 2001, while working at ABC-NEWS Nightline producing the PBS series Life 360, Kate covered the tragic events of 9/11 for Peter Jennings in New York City.
 She went on to work for NOW with Bill Moyers covering the nexus of business and politics in Washington, D.C.
 Her on-going production of Inside the Psychologist’s Studio is a popular web series for the Association for Psychological Science.
-Outside of producing documentaries rooted in journalism, Kate has produced and reported public radio programs and published articles in Metro Parent Magazine .
-She enjoys living in Portland, OR with her husband, two children and their fluffy dog and pink fish.
+Outside of producing documentaries, Kate has produced and reported public radio programs, and written articles in Metro Parent Magazine.